By Deborah Jeanne Sergeant

 After rinsing, drying on a towel applies more friction to the hands rather than using a hand dryer.

 “After you dry your hands, don’t reach for the door handle to get out of the bathroom in a public place,” Beer said.

 She covers the handle with her jacket or shirt to avoid contaminating her hands by touching the handle.
-Beer said that using an alcohol-based hand sanitizer when a sink isn’t available can also help reduce exposure to germs.
+Using moisturizing waterless hand wash products when a sink isn’t available can also help reduce exposure to germs.

 Since most people pick up a cold or case of the flu by transferring the germs from their hands to their eyes, nose or mouth, it’s important to avoid touching the face while in public.

 “It’s a hard thing to never touch your face in public,” Beer said.

 Living in a germ-free bubble isn’t advisable — or possible.
 Beer said that it’s all about cleanliness balanced with sensibility.
 Simply avoiding people known to be sick and staying home when sick can help reduce the spread of illness.

 In addition, managing stress, eating a balanced diet and exercising all help support overall health, including a healthy immune system, which can also help the body fight off colds and flu.